Raining Pleasure: History

-Career

 Near the end of 1996, the band signed a contract with Lazy Dog Records based in Thessaloniki; in early 1997, they released their first full-length studio album Memory Comes Back which was well-received from the independent press at the time.
 Their second release, Nostalgia, appeared in August 1998 also under the Lazy Dog banner.
 Raining Pleasure had the chance that two of their songs be included in two compilations produced by the European collaboration of great radio stations.
 Also in 1998, one of the issues of the Greek fanzine Fractal Press included a 7 inch vinyl single including the songs "Winters of Waiting" and "Love" (both recorded during the Memories Come Back sessions but left out of the record).